I still, at the age of thirty-two, don’t really know how to curl my hair.

-I’ve understood that beauty is more than skin deep and never really got the point of all of the fashion and makeup theatrics.
-My family is very unflashy, very real, and, being raised like this, I never understood people that took an hour and a half to get ready.
+I’ve understood beauty is more than skin deep and never really got the point of all of the fashion and makeup theatrics.
+My family is very unflashy, very real, and, being raised like this, I never understood people who took an hour and a half to get ready.

 Who are we trying to impress or what are we trying to prove by looking perfect all the time?

 The day my face was partially paralyzed, though, I began to really understand the beauty race to keep up as an attempt to cover up our imperfections.

 As I grew self-conscious of selfies that made one eye look like it had eaten the other or I had never learned how to rock a full smile, I got it.

 “No one wants to see this,” became my first thought when sharing pictures.